Tips & Tricks to Minimize Claustrophobia During an MRI

 While details may vary, here is what you might be able to expect with an MRI scan:

 Before the scan

 Minimal preparation is needed for an MRI procedure, though some scans may require that you avoid eating or drinking for a few hours before the exam.
-You will also be asked to remove any metal items from your person along with your phone and to disclose if you have any metal implants in your body before entering the MRI exam room.
-A nurse may also give you an MRI screening form to fill out to ensure you’re fit to have the scan.
+You will be asked to change into scrubs and remove any metal items from your person along with your phone and to disclose if you have any metal implants in your body before entering the MRI exam room.
+An MRI screening form will also need to be completed and reviewed by the MRI tech to ensure you’re fit to have the scan.

 During the scan